 Now for the fun part-the big reveal.
 Cut apart on the line and press towards the little triangle.
 Each A square yields 4 Flying Geese!

 I am going to show two ways of trimming these units.
-One using the Bloc-Loc ruler-I love them, but they are pricey.
+One using the Bloc-Loc ruler which is my absolute favorite for trimming Flying Geese units.
 I will also show how to trim using a regular ruler.
 I happened to have the perfect size Bloc-Loc for these Flying Geese which finish at 1 1/2" x 3".
-Bloc-Loc rulers have an indentation in them that "locks" onto the seam making it quite easy to trim to the correct size and the 1/4 inch seam allowance is built into for a trimmed size of 2 x 3 1/2 inches.
+Bloc-Loc rulers have an indentation in them that "locks" onto the seam making it quite easy to trim to the correct size and the 1/4 inch seam allowance is built into it for a trimmed size of 2 x 3 1/2 inches.

 With the Bloc-Loc just slide the indentation into place and trim the first two sides.
 Then rotate and trim the next two sides and you are done.